creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-23-Rubiks-cube.md

 # Introduction

 There is a lot of 3D data available in hospitals, but annotating it to train deep learning algorithms is very costly.
 One of the solutions proposed to take advantage of all this data is self-supervised learning.
-The goal is to pre-train a network with a large unannotated dataset, learning a pretext task, and then fine-tune it for the target task with the reduced annotated dataset.
+The goal is to pre-train a network on a large unannotated dataset by learning a pretext task, and then fine-tune it for the target task with the reduced annotated dataset.

 ![](/collections/images/3D_Rubik/SSL.jpg)